LinkedSoftwareDependencies/Components-Generator.js/README.md

        -r prefix               Optional custom JSON-LD module prefix --debugState            If a 'componentsjs-generator-debug-state.json' file should be created with debug information --help                  Show information about this command

-  Experimental options:
-       --typeScopedContexts    If a type-scoped context for each component is to be generated with parameter name aliases
 ```

 **Note:** This generator will read `.d.ts` files,